Diseases Search

 • Giloy: Giloy is really good at cooling and cleaning your body.
 It helps get rid of heat inside you, makes your immune system stronger, and improves digestion.

-• Shatavari: Shatavari is especially good for balancing hormones and reducing heat in your body.
-It helps your tissues support your health and has a calming effect that cools you down.
+• Shatavari: Shatavari is good for balancing hormones and reducing heat in your body.

 • Neem: Neem is often used because it cleans your blood and reduces inflammation.
 It helps with skin problems like acne and rashes that happen because of excessive body heat.